-reaction with nitric acid (HNO3) to effect the maceration while the presence of lignin was revealed by the reddishbrown color of the test tubes.
+oxidizing agent, it accelerated instant reaction with nitric acid (HNO3) to effect the maceration while the presence of lignin was revealed by the reddishbrown color of the test tubes.
 A white tissue appeared at the base of the test tubes indicating that maceration had taken place.
-The residual acid was decanted from the test tubes into a reserve receptacle after which distilled water was added to the test tubes, the test tubes were then covered with caps or stoppers and shaken vigorously to allow the tissue dissolve and also stop further reactions; the test tubes were left in a standing position for 24 hours light Olympus Tokyo А (Japan No.271961) microscope to which an ocular diameter was fitted was used for the measurement of fibre length (FL), fibre diameter (FD), fibre lumen diameter (FLD), fibre cell wall diameter (FCWD), vessel pore diameter (VPD), vessel length (VL).
+The residual acid was decanted from the test tubes into a reserve receptacle after which distilled water was added to the test tubes, the test tubes were then covered with caps or stoppers and shaken vigorously to allow the tissue dissolve and also stop further reactions; the test tubes were left in a standing position for 24 hours and the supernatant was decanted thereafter.
+The macerated tissues were stored in micro bottles to which light Olympus Tokvo А (Japan No.271961) microscope to which an ocular diameter was fitted was used for the measurement of fibre length (FL), fibre diameter (FD), fibre lumen diameter (FLD), fibre cell wall diameter (FCWD), vessel pore diameter (VPD), vessel length (VL).
 Ten random wood parameter measurements were taken for each plant sample.
 From the fibre measurements, the Runkle ratio (RR),